CquptZA/LSDMLO-PR-/README.md

 scikit-multilearn 0.2.0 notice: skmultilearn is a multi label code package that we have fixed its bugs.
 It is recommended to download and install it from this code library into the Conda environment

-Usage
+# Usage

-run LSDMLO.ipynb
+run Main.ipynb

 parameter:

-c_dx: classifier method index (not used)
+c_dx: classifier method index (give BR for example) OptmParameter is used to Get_W

-1:BR

-2:MLKNN

-3:CC

-4:RAkEL

-5:COCOA

-6:ECC

-7:C2AE

-m_idx samping method index(not used)

-1:baseline

-2:MLSMOTEU

-2:MLSMOTER

-3:MLSOL

-4:MLROS

-6:MLRUS

-We will update the comparison method and the Python code of the base classifier after the paper is accepted

-sp:sampling rate
+paracombine: is a list, with each element being a tuple.
+The first element is 'alpha' and the second element is 'beta' in a tuple. sp:sampling rate